Frequently asked questions

 - You'll apply for letters of administration instead of probate (in England and Wales).
 The process is similar, but the estate is distributed according to intestacy rules — spouse first, then children, then other family.
 Farra covers both testate and intestate estates.

 - Yes — about 60% of UK probate applications are submitted without solicitors, and it's entirely legal for straightforward estates.
-Farra sits between DIY and a solicitor: we do the preparation work and tell you exactly what to file, then you submit it yourself online (typically 2 weeks to process) or by post (typically 15 weeks).
+Farra sits between DIY and a solicitor: we walk you through the entire process and check everything before you submit.
+You apply yourself online (typically 2 weeks to process) or by post (typically 15 weeks).

 First Steps After Death